 What are eating disorders?

-Negative changes of eating habits that result in mental or physical harm
+Changes in eating habits leading to mental or physical harm

-Often accompanied by concerns about shape and weight
+Often linked to concerns about body image and weight

 A choice